Agency Client Retention Strategies: 5 Ways to Reduce Your Churn Rate

 Let’s look at a few reasons agencies often loose clients.

-3. Communication: If your clients need to follow up every time, they won’t stick around.
+Communication: If your clients need to follow up every time, they won’t stick around.
 Communicating well is an art in itself.
 Put processes in place that automate communication for repeating tasks.
-For instance, set up a Zap when an order status in SPP changes, and send an automated message to your client.
+For instance, set up an automation with Zapier when an order status in SPP changes, and send an automated message to your client.

 These are just three common reasons your losing customers.
 There are many more that depend on the type of business you do, for instance changes in your company structure, a focus on B2B clients, or losing some of your best talent.